koolsb/fpp-lightsoncloverleaf/README.md

-# fpp-plugin-Template
+# fpp-lightsoncloverleaf-plugin
-Template plugin for FPP Plugin developers
+FPP Plugin for Lights on Cloverleaf